busser/naturalchimie/docs/00-overview.md

 prescriptive: rules are stated as testable invariants, numbers are given where possible, and ambiguity is called out explicitly when it remains.

-The spec is split across seven files.
+The spec is split across eight files.
 They are meant to be read in order the first time, then referenced individually thereafter:

 1. `00-overview.md` — this file.